…For those planning a wedding, or just interested in ours! Bare with me, this is a long one!

 Photographer: Ashley Rose Photography

-I went to high school with Ashley, and after seeing her work for years show in my Facebook feed, it was no question who I would choose.
+I went to high school with Ashley, and after seeing her work for years thoughout my Facebook feed, it was no question who I would choose.
 Her standard pricing is very reasonable, but she let me customize my own package, since we didn’t need much.
 I did 1 photographer for 4 hours, which was plenty, since we didn’t have a wedding party!
 We had rights to all images, and no obligation to buy any prints.
 My uncle highly complimented her work – which says a lot coming from another professional photographer!
 View our full album here.

 Florist: A Little Bit of Green by Lisa LLC